How to be a model in Europe

 There are many modelling agencies in Europe.
 It's important that when you contact agencies, you send them your resume with a photo book, since the first impression is the most important.
 The Spanish website, entremodelos.com offers a list of modelling agencies with contact information.
 Some other big model agencies in Europe are Models 1 in the UK, Elite Models in France, or 3mmodels in Italy.

 It's important that you not be misled and know some basic tips before contacting an agency.
-You should also be well informed about the company online before contacting them.
+You should also be well-informed about the company online before contacting them.
 Reading blogs or forums with other professionals' opinions can be very helpful.
+Understanding the reputations and specializations of agencies can guide you in finding the right fit.

 Age

-Although, as we have already pointed out everything is relative in the fashion world, agencies often look for a minimum age of models to start their career in fashion.
+Although, as we have already pointed out, everything is relative in the fashion world, agencies often look for a minimum age of models to start their career in fashion.
 It varies from 16 to 19 years old.
-Keep in mind that being a model is so short lived, that the younger looking the person, the better.
+Keep in mind that being a model is so short-lived, that the younger looking the person, the better.
+However, there is also a growing trend towards using more mature models to appeal to a wider audience and to represent timeless fashion.

 What makes a difference